Editor’s Note: This post was originally published in November 2018 and has been updated.

 Why your business needs mental health first-aiders

 Employers who take steps to support mental health at work reap the rewards of a happier, more productive workforce.
-In fact, according to the Centre for Mental Health, simple steps to improve mental health in the workplace enables employers to save significantly on the costs in terms of absenteeism and presenteeism.
-At Sussex Innovation Centre, where WeThrive are based, Ian Braid runs mental health first-aid sessions every other week which anyone from any business in the building is invited to attend.
-But generally, it feels like at SINC we are in the minority.
-Those who ignore the problem are risking the health of their employees, the potential success of their business and the health of the wider economy.
+The Centre for Mental Health argues that simple steps to improve mental health in the workplace enables employers to save significantly on the costs of absenteeism and presenteeism.

+In the current Covid-19 climate, employees need the support of their employers more than ever before.
+Those employers who ignore the problem are risking the health of their employees, the potential success of their business and the health of the wider economy.

 The Mental Health Foundation believe workplace mental health should not be seen as a burden and a cost, but employers should instead be recognising the value and potential gain of protecting workers and improving mental health at work.
 Stressful working conditions are detrimental to employee wellbeing at work.